dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 - What parts of the design do you expect to resolve through implementation and code review, or are left to independent library or application developers?
 - What related issues do you consider out of scope for this DEP that could be addressed in the future independently of the solution that comes out of this DEP?
 - How do "ack"s work?
+- There is a potential race condition with channel index numbers.
+If each peer sends a new Feed message on a new channel at the same time (aka, before the remote message is received), what should peers do?
+Probably ignore the channel and try again.
+Possibly channel indices should go even/odd depending on the peer proposing to prevent conflicts.

 # Changelog